GRIEF IS THE CLOSEST THING TO GOD

-Because of that grief, I felt really close to God….
+Because of that grief, I felt really close to God.
 Any time a leaf blew across the street I would feel it and watch it.
-You would just sit there because you feel like you’re so dead inside you notice all of the life around you.
-Like any rustle or the sky and the people walking around and you’re just feeling like you’re watching this movie in slow mo.
-So for me because – I was in the worst state… – I never even knew the human body or emotions could sink that low.
+I would just sit there because I felt like I was so dead inside that I’d notice all of the life around me.
+Like any rustle, or the sky, and the people walking around.
+I was feeling like I was watching a movie in slow mo’.
+So for me, because I was in the worst state, I never even knew that the human body or emotions could sink that low.
 I felt that I was in God’s hands.
 There was a time where I was purely in God’s hands because I had no faith in myself.
-My soul was gone…”
+My soul was gone….”

 I met Susi Doring in Jerusalem just a day before her wedding.
 Susi’s path to that day was anything but ordinary.
 She was born in El Paso, Texas and was traveling in Asia when she met an Israeli named Tziki.
 They fell in love and she moved to Israel.
 But tragically, Tziki was killed during his military reserve duty.
 As a non-Jew and as a girlfriend (not a spouse), she had no rights that are afforded to family and citizens.
 Susi became active in an organization of girlfriends who had lost their partners in military duty.
 That is how my friend and producer in Israel, Arnie Draiman, came to know of Susi and her story.